carmine560/trading-assistant/README.md

 > **Disclaimer** This script does not analyze and make decisions for the user.
 > If the user has incorrect assumptions, they can lose more because this script
-> can execute orders more quickly and repeatedly.
+> can place orders more quickly and repeatedly.
 Use at your own risk.

 > **Warning** This script is currently under heavy development.
 Changes in
 > functionality can occur at any time.